jackra1n/digitec-live-feed/rust-new-backend/docs/RESEARCH.md

 }
 ```

+The IDs returned do not define a uniqe entry!
+Meaning if you run the request multiple times you will get different results.
+Meaning you can get the same data between requests, but the IDs will be different.

 Based on that we know the different types of live feed activities that are defined with `socialShoppingTransactionTypeId`:

 | Key                         | ID | Description                                                                        |